-The first seminar aims to set the context of creative communication and why it is so important and useful.
-This session will also cover some fundamentals about how to start thinking about creative communication for your project.
-This session will be recorded and will be available to view throughout the series.
-If you wish to attend, please register your interest and confirm your attendance.
+The first seminar set the context of creative communication and why it is so important and useful.
+This session also covered some fundamentals about how to start thinking about creative communication for your project.
+The session was recorded and is available to view under Past Seminar Events.

 Where possible and where attendees express interest, further meetings or workshops can be arranged with speakers on the afternoon of the seminar.
 Please register your interest in a further meeting or workshop on the registration form above or email Becky Whear to discuss further.